-At the same time, the CRM software unravels a whole new world of creative opportunities for your sales and marketing people, who can now focus their attention on doing the actual work and making profits, rather than wasting time and energy in organizing and analysing data.
+At the same time, the CRM software unravels a whole new world of creative opportunities for your sales and marketing people, who can now focus their attention on doing the actual work and making profits, rather than wasting time and energy in organizing and analyzing data.

 4. Saves Time and Identifies Actions

-First of all, a CRM saves time.
+First, a CRM saves time.
 For example, marketing companies report that their employees spend roughly 8 hours per week working on leads, gathering and updating information.
 And the problem with hard copy information is that it gets outdated amazingly fast, which means even more hours spent on double-checking facts, addresses, and all sorts of data.

 Your CRM software facilitates the quality leads your business needs and identifies which actions can help convert and retain them.
-Utilising this data in your strategy allows you to easily track leads throughout the sales process, ensuring you successfully reach your sales goals.
+Utilizing this data in your strategy allows you to easily track leads throughout the sales process, ensuring you successfully reach your sales goals.

 5. Helps You Nurture Quality Leads

-With a modern day CRM software you can capture up-to-date lead information across multiple sources and channels.
+With a modern day CRM software, you can capture up-to-date lead information across multiple sources and channels.
 You even get access to some information that leads haven’t deliberately shared with you, like recent company activity and public information on their social media profiles.

 Once you engage the lead, you can keep a record of every communication channel you use to reach them, and vice versa.
 All of this data is safely stored and displayed on the lead’s profile.
-The CRM can be set up to collect and show only the information you need and provides you a view of all your interactions with the lead.
+The CRM can be set up to collect and show only the information you need, and provides you a view of all your interactions with the lead.

 6. Gives You Valuable Prospects Analysis

-Usually, most CRM software products are equipped with analytic tools that provide detailed insights on leads.
+Usually, most lead generation software products are equipped with analytic tools that provide detailed insights on leads.
 You have structured information on what sources work best for you, how your team is managing communication, how your leads’ interests are growing or declining over time.
 This can help you identify the strengths and weaknesses of your approach.

 With a consolidated overview of every prospect and client, a CRM system is then used to manage day-to-day customer activities, communication and interactions.
 From a marketing perspective, this means being capable of engaging your prospects with the right message, at the right time, through targeted digital marketing campaigns and achieving the best results possible.